angeljreyes/scratch-runner.nvim/README.md

 or having percentage signs in the file name.

 When you are in a scratch window, you can press `<CR>` to run the buffer.
+You can also select some lines in visual mode and press `<CR>` to run only the selected lines.
 You can press `q` to cancel the execution of the script while it's running.
 Once the script is done running, you can see the standard output and/or the standard error of the process.
 If the process wrote to both stdout and stderr, you can switch between the two with `<Tab>`.

 <h2 id="default-config">Default Config</h2>